streetwriters/notesnook/docs/help/contents/rich-text-editor/editor-tabs-and-panes.md

 :::tabs key:platform
 == Desktop/Web
-Right-click any tab for its menu:
+Right click any tab for its menu:

 - `{{save}}` — only shown when that tab has unsaved changes
 - `{{close}}`